Daredevil (Marvel Comics series): Daredevil Vol. 6 and 7 (2019-2023): Chip Zdarsky era

-In the Zdarsky arc, Daredevil temporarily quits his superhero activities out of guilt after killing a thief accidentally.
+In Zdarsky's run Daredevil temporarily quits his superhero activities out of guilt after killing a thief accidentally.
 When a team of villains invades Hell's Kitchen, he returns to fight alongside Elektra and ordinary citizens who have collectively adopted the "Daredevil" identity.
 In the aftermath of the battle, he gives himself up to police custody.
 He continues to conceal his face with his mask, stating that he wants to stand trial for his crimes but will only do so on the condition that his identity is never revealed.
 He voluntarily confesses to the killing and is sentenced to a prison term.
 While Matt serves his time, Elektra takes up the Daredevil costume and protects Hell's Kitchen at his behest.
 In the prison, Murdock grapples with the idea that Daredevil and Matt Murdock work together to put people in prison, which he comes to see as ruining people's lives without reforming them or setting them on the right path.
 Zdarsky was nominated for an Eisner Award for his writing on this series.

-In August 2021, it was confirmed that volume 6 of the series would end in November 2021, at Issue #36.
-The series lead into the crossover event "Devil's Reign" with the same creative team.
+In August 2021, it was confirmed that volume 6 of the series would end in November 2021, with issue #36.
+The series lead into the crossover storyline "Devil's Reign" with the same creative team.

 Following the conclusion of that series, another Daredevil series, also written by Zdarsky, was launched in July 2022.

-In May 2023, it was announced that volume 7 and Zdarksy's time on Daredevil would conclude with issue #14 in August 2023, with a new volume written by Saladin Ahmed and drawn by Aaron Kuder set to launch in September that same year.
+In May 2023, it was announced that the series would conclude with issue #14 in August 2023.

+Daredevil Vol. 8 and 9 (2023-present)

+In September 2023, Marvel launched an eighth volume of the series with writer Saladin Ahmed and artist Aaron Kuder.
+The opening story arc establishes that Matt Murdock has become a priest, and explores the conflict that arises from his fact that, as AIPT's Christopher Franey put it, "being a holy man who dresses as the devil but fights for the truth."
+The series ran for 25 issues, ending in 2025.
+It holds an average 7.9 out of 10 rating at the review aggregator website Comic Book Roundup.

+In November 2025, Marvel announced that Stephanie Phillips would write a ninth volume of the series with artist Lee Garbett.
+The series, which follows Matt Murdock as he becomes a law professor at Empire State University while facing a new enemy named Omen, debuted on April 1, 2026 to positive reviews.
+The comic was printed with multiple variant covers, and would be available in "True Believers Blind Bags" in which buyers would discover either one of the issue's regular variant covers or the Blind Bag exclusive covers by surprise artists.
+These included artists Frank Miller, and Alex Maleev, whose covers were signed by actors Charlie Cox and Jon Bernthal, who had reprised their roles as Daredevil and the Punisher in the Daredevil: Born Again television series, the second season of which had premiered on March 24.